jabacchetta/material-pro/README.md

 - Dimmed inactive headings/icons that keeps irrelevant components out of the way.
 - Modern tab border with a cleaner version of the signature Material accent.
 - Strategic color pops added to significant elements (e.g. badge counts for problems and git changes).
-- Italic font style for comments and reserved keywords.
+- Italic font style for reserved keywords.
 - Comprehensive coverage of VSCode's color theme API.

 ## Preview